AlexandreMinoru/Box-Shadow-Generator/README.md

 ## Acknowledgments
 - Built with HTML, CSS, and JavaScript.
 - Inspired by the need for a simple and interactive box shadow generator.
-- Make sure to replace the placeholder URLs, such as the live demo link and the GitHub repository link, with the actual URLs once you have them.
-Additionally, consider adding a license
-- file (e.g., LICENSE) to specify the terms under which others can use or contribute to your project.